ec-melodies/wp07-di/README.md

-#The biophysical indicator of vulnerability to drought
+#The Integrated Biophysical  and Climate Susceptibility sub-service

-The biophysical indicator of vulnerability to drought is a geographic map representing the susceptibility to desertification of the covered areas with a range between 0 and 1.
+The Integrated Biophysical  and Climate Susceptibility is a geographic map representing the susceptibility to desertification of the covered areas with a range between 0 and 1.
 The higher values correspond to places whose history indicates a dynamic drift towards the advancement of desertification processes.

 This indicator is comprised of two fundamental components: